Ganon's Castle Walkthrough

 Silver Rupee on the right side of the entrance in Ocarina of Time

-First, collect the Silver Rupee on the right side of the entrance.
-Some platforms will start to sink into the lava when you step on them, so if one starts sinking, quickly move to the next platform.
+First, collect the Silver Rupee to the right of the entrance.
+Some platforms sink into the lava when stepped on, so quickly jump to the next one before they fully submerge.

 The Central Platform Won't Sink with Hover Boots